 Introducing Dr Raelia Lew

 Fertility specialist, Gynaecologist and the Director of Women’s Health Melbourne.

 History and Experience

-Raelia grew up in Melbourne and completed her Medical degree at Monash University.
-She graduated with Honours in 2004, and later trained as a Gynaecologist and Obstetrician at Royal Prince Alfred Hospital in Sydney.
+I grew up in Melbourne and completed my Medical degree at Monash University.
+I graduated with Honours in 2004, and later trained as a Gynaecologist and Obstetrician at Royal Prince Alfred Hospital in Sydney.

-Raelia completed her Masters of Medicine in Reproductive Health Science and Human Genetics at The University of Sydney in 2009.
-She went on to graduate from a Doctorate of Philosophy in the area of Preconception Health Promotion and Reproductive Genetics in 2016.
-Her PhD research was commenced at the University of Sydney and completed in Cambridge, UK.
+I also completed my Masters of Medicine in Reproductive Health Science and Human Genetics at The University of Sydney in 2009.
+I then went on to graduate from a Doctorate of Philosophy in the area of Preconception Health Promotion and Reproductive Genetics in 2016.
+My PhD research was commenced at the University of Sydney and completed in Cambridge, UK.
 Preconception Genetic carrier Screening and applying IVF for the purposes of pre-implantation genetic diagnosis remains a passion.
 Helping couples affected by or carrying the risk of genetic disease to have healthy babies is one of the greatest miracles of IVF treatment.

-As a qualified specialist Obstetrician and Gynaecologist, Raelia undertook further RANZCOG (Royal Australia and New Zealand College of Obstetricians and Gynaecologists) accredited Certification in Reproductive Endocrinology and Infertility (CREI) training.
+As a qualified specialist Obstetrician and Gynaecologist, I undertook further RANZCOG (Royal Australia and New Zealand College of Obstetricians and Gynaecologists) accredited Certification in Reproductive Endocrinology and Infertility (CREI) training.

 Fewer than 2% of Australian Obstetricians and Gynaecologists hold a CREI.
 It represents the highest level of Australasian post-graduate training in IVF (In Vitro Fertilisation, Reproductive Endocrinology, Advanced Minimally-Invasive Gynaecology Surgery, Comprehensive Fertility Care, Andrology (Male Fertility and hormone management) and Assisted Reproductive Technologies.

-Raelia’s passions are health promotion and education in fertility.
-She believes that quality education, delivered in the right way at the right time can empower women to make the best choices in life.
+My passions are health promotion and education in fertility.
+I believe that quality education, delivered in the right way at the right time can empower women to make the best choices in life.
 My podcast, “Knocked Up” is a great platform to communicate accurate up to date fertility and women’s health information to my patients and a much wider audience.

-Raelia is a Clinical Senior Lecturer at the University of Melbourne.
-She is actively involved in medical student and registrar teaching at the University of Melbourne and the Royal Women’s Hospital, Melbourne.
+I am a Clinical Senior Lecturer at the University of Melbourne.
+I’m also actively involved in medical student and registrar teaching at the University of Melbourne and the Royal Women’s Hospital, Melbourne.

-A little bit more about me, I’m married, live in Melbourne and is the mother of two darling boys.
+A little bit more about me, I’m married, live in Melbourne and am the mother of two darling boys.